humberto-ortiz/pelican-test/content/low-power-computing.md

 with a case and the official 7" touchscreen.
 The rpi4 comes with 2, 4, or even 8 GB RAM, which is more than my personal laptop.
-It also wants more power, moving to USB-C connectors, and the recommended power supply is 3.5 A.
+It also wants more power, moving to USB-C connectors, and the recommended power supply is 3.5A.

-I bought a 3.1 A car USB-C charger, but it can't run the pi 4 off the solar panel.
-I want to see if I can get another charger or run power to the screen and the pi separately.
-I can run the pi off the inverter, but that's basically converting 12V DC to 120 V AC, then back to 5V DC.
-I'd rather go straight 12V-5V DC.
+I bought a 3.1A car USB-C charger, it has USB-A and USB-C connectors, so I can run power to the screen and the pi separately.
 I figure 15W can keep me running, and have power left over to charge the battery.
 I hope I can continue to communicate and compute after the next storm.
 Laura missed us, but there's already another wave coming off the coast of Africa, and another in the MDR.